Panic disorder; Phobias; Panic attacks

-Generalized anxiety disorder (GAD) is the most common anxiety disorder.
+GAD is the most common anxiety disorder.
 It affects about 5% of Americans over the course of their lifetimes.
 It is characterized by:

 A diagnosis of GAD is made if three or more of the following symptoms are present (only one for children) on most days for 6 months: